Looking for the best options trading courses? Try Benzinga’s Proprietary Options Trading Service and get SMS & Email alerts.

 Options provide traders with a greater choice of ways to express a market view.
 Since options can add considerable complexity to your trading activities, however, you will want to educate yourself thoroughly about how to best use them so that they boost your bottom line as a trader.

 You may want to take an options trading course, read relevant articles, watch related tutorial videos and even hire an options trading mentor.
-Your online options broker could also provide you with its guides and tips to train yourself with, so check to see what it offers.
+Your online options broker could also provide you with guides and tips to train yourself, so check to see what it offers.